Ionis Pharmaceuticals

-Ionis Pharmaceuticals, Inc. is a biotechnology that specializes in discovering and developing antisense therapy, as well as RNA interference and CRISPR therapeutics.
+Ionis Pharmaceuticals, Inc. is a biotechnology company that specializes in discovering and developing antisense therapy, as well as RNA interference and CRISPR therapeutics.
 The company was founded in 1989 is based in Carlsbad, California.
 The company was previously known as Isis Pharmaceuticals until December 2015.

 History

 First generation

 Ionis Pharmaceuticals was founded in 1989 by Stanley Crooke, under the name ISIS Pharmaceuticals, in order to develop antisense therapy.
 The company started with $5 million in initial funding.
 It made a series of partnerships with pharmaceutical and biotech businesses early on.
 Its first major contract was a $30 million drug development agreement with Swiss pharmaceutical company Ciba-Geigy, who also invested in Ionis.

 At first, the company developed antisense methodologies in general, without targeting a specific drug or disease.
 At the time, there was a lot of interest in antisense therapy, but no commercially available pharmaceuticals yet.
 Ionis went public on Nasdaq in 1991, as a startup with 60 employees at the time.

 Ionis grew or shrunk over time depending on the level of public support for antisense therapy.
 It struggled in the 1990s, as scientific publications and regulators were skeptical of antisense, saying it didn't "making sense."
 The "first generation" of antisense therapy often had issues with not being potent or long-lasting enough.
 This made it difficult for Ionis to get grants, research partnerships, or drug approvals.

 In 1992, Ionis got approval for the first human testing of an antisense therapy medication, when the Food and Drug Administration allowed testing of a treatment for the human papilloma virus, which causes genital warts.
 However, in 1995, Ionis abandoned the clinical trials.
 The company said there wasn't enough of a market for the drug to justify developing the slow-release version.
 Ionis had a second public offering that year.

 ISIS 2302, a treatment for Crohn's disease, was expected to prove the viability of antisense, but instead failed in stage 3 clinical trials in 1999, prompting a layoff of 40% of Ionis' staff.
 A lung cancer treatment developed in 2003 in partnership with Eli Lily failed clinical trials as well.
 It took longer than anticipated for Ionis to develop antisense technology to a point where the company made useful medicines.